Blog

 How would we fare under similar conditions?
 The point is certain that most people would crash long before they ever reached the brink of Job’s suffering.
 That was so in Job’s day just as it is so today.

 People often ask in the midst of tragedy, “why is this happening to me?”
 Both good things and bad things happen to all people alike.
-God maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust (
+God maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust (Matt.
+5:45).
+None are exempt.

 Immense suffering came to Job in spite of the fact that he was a good man.
 He feared God and hated evil.
 He was pure in thought and conduct.
 Yet such calamity came upon him that none could say they’ve had it worse.
 Those who were once his friends became “miserable comforters” (Job 16:2).
 Job cried out in despair asking, why was I ever born?
 Even when I was born, why didn’t I die at birth?
 Since I did not die at birth, why can’t I die even now?

-Job 38:4)?
+Job was full of questions for which he cried out for answers.
+God eventually responded with a barrage of questions that left Job speechless.
+Where were you, Job, when the foundations of the earth were laid (Job 38:4)?
 What do you know about the springs of the sea (38:16)?
 What about the gates of death (38:17) or the breadth of the earth (38:18)?
 Where is the dwelling place of light and dark (38:19)?
 God knows these things.
 God made these things.
 God controls these things (cf. Heb.
 1:3) and millions more.
 Therefore...

 God knows about our suffering, our hardships, our troubles.
 He cares about us.
 He does not respond as we might have him to, but he is there just the same.
 We don’t see the larger scheme of things.
 We’re not able to see the whole picture.
 Our job always remains the same, to bear up under the most trying of circumstances.
 Through our suffering, whether mental, emotional or physical, God will provide.

-1 Kings 17:3-6) and when the brook dried up, he was sustained by a widow at Zarephath with a handful of meal and a little oil that never ran out (1 Kings 17:9-16).
+God provided ravens to bring food to Elijah on the banks of the brook Cherith (1 Kings 17:3-6) and when the brook dried up, he was sustained by a widow at Zarephath with a handful of meal and a little oil that never ran out (1 Kings 17:9-16).

-Gen. 37:28).
+God provided a place for Joseph in Egypt when his brothers sold him to a band of Ishmeelites (Gen. 37:28).
 Can you imagine his despair in a strange land so far from home?
 Yet it worked out to sparing of the lives of all in his father’s house when the seven years of famine came.

-Acts 7:55-56).
+The Lord cared for Stephen when he was being stoned to death.
+He saw Jesus standing on the right hand of God observing this despicable deed (Acts 7:55-56).
 This is the only time you read of Jesus standing in heaven.
 Every time it’s mentioned, he’s always sitting (Mark 16:19; Acts 2:34; Eph.
 1:20; Col. 3:1; Heb.
 1:3; 8:1; 10:12; 12:2).

-Acts 9:16; 2 Cor.
+God cared for the apostle Paul throughout his many travels.
+He did not always protect him from being harmed (he suffered many things, Acts 9:16; 2 Cor.
 11:23-27), but he was with him through it all.
 Nearing the end of his life, Paul would write, 6“For I am now ready to be offered, and the time of my departure is at hand.
 7I have fought a good fight, I have finished my course, I have kept the faith: 8Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love his appearing” (2 Tim.
 4:6-8).

 hough so many of these events were miraculous does not lessen the fact that God knows and cares for his people.
 Though the days of miracles are over, God still knows and he still cares.
 God is there.
 God will provide.
 Our undergirding hope must be, God’s will be done!
-That’s what Jesus prayed (
+That’s what Jesus prayed (Luke 22:42).

 So, don’t despair.
 Things may not turn out as we would like, but don’t blame God or think he has abandoned us.
 Praise God.
 Give him thanks for his tender care, mercy and forgiveness.
-Be like Paul who said, “I would ye should understand, brethren, that the things [which happened] unto me have fallen out rather unto the furtherance of the gospel” (
+Be like Paul who said, “I would ye should understand, brethren, that the things [which happened] unto me have fallen out rather unto the furtherance of the gospel” (Phil.
+1:12).
+“If [any man suffer] as a Christian, let him not be ashamed; but let him glorify God on this behalf” (1 Peter 4:16).